-The university's Information Services division offers resources and support — including helpful tutorials — for students who are new to Blackboard Learn.
-If you ever encounter problems with the system, you have 24/7 access to the university Helpdesk at 330-672-HELP (4357) or via the Information Services support website.
+The university's Information Technology division offers resources and support — including helpful tutorials — for students who are new to Blackboard Learn.
+If you ever encounter problems with the system, you have 24/7 access to the university Helpdesk at 330-672-HELP (4357) or via the Information Technology support website.

 What computer skills do I need?
 What are the technology requirements for M.L.I.S students?